bonnerac/password-generator/README.md

 ## How It Works

 The user clicks on the **Generate Password** button to star the application.
-The user then chooses what kinds of characters are included in their password.
+The user then has the option to choose what kinds of characters are included in their password.
 Their choices are:

 * **Special Characters**
 * **Numbers**